sarahdobson/ficam-pacs/pages/pacs_align_fsl_and_auth.md

 title: Aligning Facility Security Level (FSL) and Authentication
 permalink: /alignfslandauth/
 ---
-<_"Aligning Facility Security Level (FSL) and Authentication" is the new title for this major section.
-To create this section, 2 ACC Playbook v6 (11/2017) sections were merged: "Determine Faclity Risk" and "Select Appropriate Authentication Mechanism," per LaChelle's recommendation and new navigation.
-LaChelle's and Rachel Flagg's comments and edits from the ACC Playbook v6 have been included here.
-Celeste Burley added some comments and edits._>
+<_"Aligning Facility Security Level (FSL) and Authentication" is new section title.
+This section combines "Determine Facility Risk" and "Select Appropriate Authentication Mechanism" from the ACC Playbook v6 (11/2017), per LaChelle's recommendation and new navigation.
+Comments are in italics <_comment_> from LaChelle, Rachel Flagg, and Celeste; edits are substantially LaChelle's and Rachel's + a few from Celeste._>

 # Aligning Facility Security Level (FSL) and Authentication

 ## Determine Facility Risk

 The risk to facilities and security areas is driven by the sensitivity of an agency's assets (databases, equipment, and people).
-To reduce the risk to critical assets, agencies must limit physical access to only those individuals who can prove their identities and demonstrate a valid need for access.<_Celeste reworded last sentence._>
+To reduce the risk to critical assets, agencies must limit physical access to only those individuals who can prove their identities and demonstrate a valid need for access.

 To determine facility risk:

 * Identify potential threats to critical assets.
 * Determine how likely it is that a particular threat will occur.
 * Identify the potential impact if an asset is damaged, destroyed, stolen, or compromised.
-Examples of impacts could be financial loss or sensitive data loss caused by a security breach.<_Celeste reworded last sentence._>
+Examples of impacts could be financial loss or sensitive data loss caused by a security breach.

 NIST SP 800-116, _A Recommendation for the Use of PIV Credentials in Physical Access Control (PACS)_ recommends a risk-based approach to managing physical access to Federal Government facilities and assets.
 This standard also allows you to tailor a PACS implementation to your agency's physical access control policies, practices, and procedures.